AjayKumarSaini8/Django-Ecommerce/README.md

 GET /cart: Retrieves the cart items.
 DELETE /cart/<id>: Removes a specific item from the cart.

-You can create sample data using the Django shell: python manage.py shell
+You can create data using :

-in the shell:
-from ecommerce_app.models import Product

-# Create sample products
-Product.objects.create(name='Product 1', description='Description 1', price=10.99, image_url='https://example.com/image1.jpg')
-Product.objects.create(name='Product 2', description='Description 2', price=19.99, image_url='https://example.com/image2.jpg')
-# Add more products as needed
+python py_client/create.py

+You can read data using :
+python py_client/read.py

+You can update data using :
+python py_client/update.py

+You can delete data using :
+python py_client/delete.py

 Contributing
 Feel free to contribute to this project by opening issues or pull requests.

 This project is licensed under the MIT License.